YohanesMulugeta/YohanesMulugeta/README.md

 # Hello, I am Yohanes Mulugeta 👋

 - 👨‍💻 Software Engineer
-- 🌐 Full-Stack Web Developer(LLM Integration Specialist)
+- 🌐 Full-Stack Web Developer(LLM Integration Specialist and Backend Nodejs engineer)
 - 📚 Lifelong Learner

 ## Profile

-🚀 Full Stack Developer | AI Chatbot and Integration Specialist
+🚀 Full Stack Developer | AI Chatbot and Integration Specialist | Backend Nodejs engineer

 Passionate about shaping the digital landscape, I bring over 6 years of expertise to the table.
 My primary focus revolves around LLM integration, ChatBot building, and the development of cutting-edge AI SaaS websites.
 Proficient in various LLM integration frameworks like LangChain, Vectore databases like PineconeDB, and LLM models like OpenAI and Huggingface.
 I am committed to crafting modern, responsive web applications that seamlessly blend innovation with user-centric design principles.
 Let's embark on a journey to create intelligent, engaging solutions together!